elpinal/vvmn/README.md

 1. Create a feature branch
 1. Commit your changes
 1. Rebase your local changes against the master branch
-1. Run test suite with the `vim test ./...` command and confirm that it passes
+1. Run test suite with the `go test ./...` command and confirm that it passes
-1. Run `vimfmt -s`
+1. Run `gofmt -s`
 1. Create a new Pull Request

 ## Author